-In addition to email and text notifications, both emergency notifications and timely warnings are posted at wayne.edu.
+In addition to email and text notifications, emergency notifications are posted at wayne.edu during the event.
 The WSUPD will also provide periodic updates to emergency notifications and timely warnings as necessary.
 Each notice provides crime prevention tips and other useful information.